joliva/XChatterPi/README.md

 # XChatterPi
-Modified to be somewhat cross-platform compatible (RPI, MacOS, Linux).
-See src/PLATFORMS.md.
-John Oliva

-Flexible Audio Servo Controller using Raspberry Pi (for talking skulls, etc.)
+A flexible Audio Servo Controller for talking props (skulls, animals, etc.)
-Mike McGurrin
+Originally developed for Raspberry Pi by Mike McGurrin Enhanced with cross-platform support by John Oliva

+XChatterPi now runs on:
+- Raspberry Pi (with full hardware support)
+- Linux (with simulated hardware)
+- macOS (with simulated hardware)

+On Linux and macOS, the hardware interfaces (servos, buttons, LEDs) are simulated in software, allowing you to develop and test your audio-controlled animations on any platform.
+For actual prop control, use a Raspberry Pi where real hardware is supported.

-Developed on a Raspberry Pi Model 3 A+ and Pi 4 and tested on the 4 and a Pi Zero W. Given that it runs on a Pi Zero, I believe it will run on any current Pi.
+Originally developed and tested on Raspberry Pi Model 3 A+, Pi 4, and Pi Zero W.

-To use XChatterPi, you can either download the source code, install all the necessary dependencies, and go from there OR you can download a pre-built Raspberry Pi image file to load onto a micro SD card and immediately go from there.

-The image file is too large to put on GitHub.
-It's called chat.img.gz, and can be found at https://drive.google.com/drive/folders/1njfqegJImeXq-ZoW_yuY0TCJ0bTiwWCA?usp=sharing.
+# Installation Options

+1. Source Code Installation (All Platforms):
+   - Download the source code
+   - Install dependencies using the installation script
+   - Configure and run

+2. Pre-built Raspberry Pi Image (Raspberry Pi Only):
+   - Download chat.img.gz from [Google Drive](https://drive.google.com/drive/folders/1njfqegJImeXq-ZoW_yuY0TCJ0bTiwWCA?usp=sharing)
+   - Flash to SD card
+   - Boot and run

+Note: The pre-built image is only for Raspberry Pi.
+For Linux and macOS, use the source code installation.

 ## Quick Installation